 - 1. An employee with a temporary employment contract is deemed to be dismissed when the term of the employment contract has expired. - 2.
-Supported by reasons and based on reasonable grounds, a temporary employment contract can be dissolved prematurely by the employer and employee, provided that a notice period is observed of: - a. three months, if the employee has been employed for a continuous period of at least 12 months at the time notice is given; - b. two months, if the employee has been employed for a continuous period of at least 6 months and less than twelve months at the time notice is given; - c. one month, if the employee has been employed for a continuous period of less than 6 months at the time notice is given. - Notice of termination of a temporary employment contract shall be given to the employee in writing at an early stage, i.e. at least three months prior to the expiration date. - 4.
-Dismissal may take effect before the end of the notice period, whether or not at the employee's own request.
-If early dismissal is not at the employee's own request, an amount equal to the remuneration covering the period between the date the dismissal becomes effective and the end of the notice period shall be calculated and paid according to the rules for calculation that were in force at the time notice was given.
-If done at the employee's request, this creates a risk with regard to the benefits on the basis of the Unemployment Act and the Unemployment Regulation of the Dutch Universities.
+Supported by reasons and based on reasonable grounds, a temporary employment contract can be dissolved prematurely by the employer and employee, provided that a notice period is observed of: - a. three months, if the employee has been employed for a continuous period of at least 12 months at the time notice is given; - b. two months, if the employee has been employed for a continuous period of at least 6 months and less than twelve months at the time notice is given; - c. one month, if the employee has been employed for a continuous period of less than 6 months at the time notice is given. - 3.
+The employer shall inform the employee in writing no later than one month before the end of a temporary employment contract: - a. whether or not the employment will be continued; and - b. in the event of a continuation, of the conditions subject to which the employer wishes to continue the employment.